 Need More Pointers?
 Ask at an Edmonton dentist Today

-If you'd like to start incorporating a tongue cleaning in to your daily oral hygiene routine, but could use some more pointers, then don't hesitate to come and talk to an Edmonton dentist at one of the clinics of the Azarko Dental Group.
+If you'd like to start incorporating a tongue cleaning in to your daily oral hygiene routine, but could use some more pointers, then don't hesitate to come and talk to an Edmonton dentist at our Azarko Dental Group dental clinic.

-We'll let you know if you're doing it right, and we can also provide you with a full cleaning and examination at one of our two Edmonton locations:
+We'll let you know if you're doing it right, and we can also provide you with a full cleaning and examination at our Edmonton location:

 14938 Stony Plain Rd.